mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 The terms *cost function* and *loss function* are synonymous, some people also call it *error function*.

 However, there are also some different definitions out there.
-The loss function computes the error for a single training example, while the cost function is the average of the loss functions of the entire training set.
+The loss function computes the error for a single training example, while the cost function will be average over all data points.

 # HOW TO COMPUTE CROSS ENTROPY FOR BINARY CLASSIFICATION?
 <script src="https://gist.github.com/mmuratarat/3db39c59e0436ec4768f27a3ad524808.js"></script>